 The Gulf of Mexico Research Initiative (GoMRI) was a ten-year, $500 million research program to investigate the impacts of oil, dispersed oil, and dispersants on the ecosystems of the Gulf of Mexico following the Deepwater Horizon oil spill.
 GoMRI funded scientists sought to improve the fundamental understanding of the dynamics of such events, their environmental stressors, and the implications to public health, with the goal of improving society’s ability to understand, respond to, and mitigate the impacts of petroleum pollution and related stressors on marine and coastal ecosystems.
 The GoMRI ran from 2010 to 2020, involved nearly 4,500 researchers, and resulted in more than 1,700 scientific publications.
 We invite you to explore the diverse discoveries and informational resources produced during our scientific journey!

 GoMRI Synthesis & Legacy

-The overarching goal of the GoMRI’s Synthesis effort was to document and exploit scientific achievements and advances, with the idea that synthesis would lead to new understanding and improved practices.
+GoMRI’s Synthesis effort documented and scientific achievements and advances from 2010-2020, to create new understanding and improved practices.
 This synthesis effort was driven by the best available science, and included knowledge exchange with the user community, including oil spill responders, NGOs, restoration efforts, and other stakeholders, and explored the transferability of knowledge to other geographic locations and scenarios.

 Photos & Video